m3au/meows/models/global-catalog.md

 - A curated collection of high-quality commands
 - Popularity metrics to help users find valuable commands
 - Trending and featured sections to highlight noteworthy commands
-- A source for users to import commands to their personal catalogs
+- A source for users to import commands to their personal inventory

 ## Catalog Organization